apertium/apertium-weights-learner/README.md

 This would mean that '-ns' versions of both rules are preferred for each pattern, which tells the transfer module that the translations of 'new' and 'software' should not be swapped (as specified in '-ns' versions of both rules), since in Spanish the adjective 'nuevo' is usually put before the noun as opposed to the fact that most adjectives are put after the noun.

 ## Pruning
-You can also prune the obtained weights file with prune.py script from tools folder.
+You can also prune the obtained weights file with prune.py script from 'tools' folder.
 Pruning is a process of eliminating redundant weighted patterns, i.e.:
 For each rule group:
 for each pattern that is present in more than one rule:
 * keep only the entry in the rule with the highest weight, and set the weight to 1
 * if the rule with the entry with weight = 1 happens to be the default (first) rule, remove that entry from the weights file altogether, since it will be the rule applied anyway.

 The idea behind the pruning process is that in fact, we only want to weight exceptions from the default rule.
-Pruning doesn't offer any speed advantages with the current realization but might be useful in the future.
+Pruned weights file doesn't offer any significant speed advantages with the current realization but it still reduces memory footprint at translation time and this allows to learn weights from bigger corpora.

+## Testing
+Once the weights are obtained, their impact can be tested on a parallel corpus using the 'weights-test.sh' script from the 'testing' folder, which contains a simple config akin to the weights learning script.